DaveyvanTilburg/challange_data_reporting/README.md

  - Create chart of average value per unit sold that period

  On top of this I would like to add:
+ - Design requires the following quality attribute scenarios:
+  - Modifiability
+   - Scenario: If a request arives to add a new type of point or value grouping.
+The development takes no more than 30 minutes, including the addition of UnitTests.
  - Data source and website should be a detail to the domain (union?)
  - Have 100% test coverage for the domain
  - Add design